+Frequently Asked Questions

 Usually you will have a session every 2 weeks, unless you prefer a different rhythm.

 In the time between sessions there may be assignments.
 It’s important to actually do the work, as this accelerates the coaching process.

 The regular price for a single session is €75.

 There are also different packages available, which you can find >>here.

-The length of a coaching trajectory depends on the amount of sessions needed.
+The length of a coaching trajectory varies as needed.

-An average is 5 sessions over 3 months.
-But we can always adapt the timing according to your schedule.
+An average is 5 to7 sessions over 2 to 3 months.
+We can always adapt the timing according to your schedule.

 During our coaching trajectory, you are always welcome to ask me any related questions via e-mail.